be-fe/iSlider/README.md

 - `{Boolean}`
 - Background Tile
-- If the scene is picture mode (URL), use the CSS3 backgrounds populate scenes
+- If the scene is picture mode (URL), use the CSS3 backgrounds ways to filling the scenes
 - Default: false (Disabled)